French Valley Airport: Facilities and aircraft

 French Valley Airport covers an area of 261 acre which contains one asphalt paved runway which is designated as 18/36 and measures 6,000 x 75 ft (1,829 x 23 m).

-For the 12-month period ending December 30, 2009, the airport had 98,185 aircraft operations, an average of 269 per day, all of which were general aviation.
-There are 170 aircraft based at this airport: 82% single engine, 12% multi-engine, 1% jet aircraft, 2% helicopters and 1% ultralights.
+For the 12-month period ending September 30, 2023, the airport had 89,790 aircraft operations, an average of 246 per day, 100% general aviation, and <1% military.
+There was at the time 257 aircraft based at this airport: 215 single engine, 30 multi-engine, 2 jet aircraft, and 10 helicopters.

-Facilities include The French Valley Cafe which serves three meals a day seven days a week.
+The French Valley Cafe is a popular restaurant on the field which serves three meals a day seven days a week.
 Best known for breakfast, the cafe also has a full bar with the occasional happy hour.
-Whilst the interior is decorated with air memorabilia and views overlooking the runway they also have a patio which allows for outdoor service.
-Due to this they remain open during the COVID-19 pandemic despite a more limited menu.
+The interior is decorated with air memorabilia and has views overlooking the runway.
+A patio allows for outdoor service.

-There is also Wings and Rotors Air Museum in hangar 7 (Bld 31), with military displays, flyable helicopters and an F-4 Phantom II in restoration to fly.
+There is also Wings and Rotors Air Museum, with military displays, flyable helicopters and an F-4 Phantom II in restoration to fly.

+Accidents and incidents

+On July 4, 2023, a Cessna 172 rolled, inverted and crashed into a nearby industrial complex after a failed landing attempt on Runway 18, killing the pilot and injuring 3 passengers.
+No one on the ground was injured.

+On July 8, 2023, 2 pilots and 4 passengers were killed when a Cessna 550 Citation, flying from Harry Reid International Airport, crashed 500 feet short of Runway 18.
+Low visibility caused by the marine layer that formed over the area could have been a potential factor in the crash.
+The plane crashed on its second landing attempt after executing a missed approach.
+Nobody on the ground was injured.
+The crash caused a fire that burned about an acre of vegetation before it was contained.
+This was the airport’s second accident within 4 days.